Kay's Canal Crafty Arts

 Planter decorated with boat name and roses

-Additionally, I regularly paint bespoke commissions for my lovely customers.
+Additionally, I paint bespoke commissions for my lovely customers.
 For instance, I am happy to paint your own items – as long as they are clean!
-Just ‘bring me your stuff’ to paint, this has included everything from a train driver’s lamp to a tambourine, not to mention barrels and boat doors.
-If you need a personalised piece I usually have a ready supply of Buckby style cans and horseshoes ready to paint.
+Just ‘bring me your stuff’ to paint, in the past this has included everything from a steam-train driver’s lamp to a tambourine, not to mention barrels and boat doors.
+If you need a personalised piece I usually have a supply of ‘Buckby’ watercans and horseshoes ready to paint.
 To get the ball rolling just message or email me to discuss options and prices.

 To find out more

 If you would like to know more, please browse my website and view the galleries on each page.
-My Instagram feed which appears here on my homepage has a new picture every day.
-Feel free to scroll through.
-I welcome people making contact and asking questions, and I will do my best to help.
+Additionally, my Instagram feed, which appears here on my homepage, has a new picture every day.
+Of course, I welcome people making contact and asking questions, and I will do my best to help.
 To contact me send an email, or a message via Facebook or Instagram .
-I try to keep my postage costs as low as possible, many items can be sent as small parcels for £3.80.
+Postage costs are kept as low as possible, many items can be sent as small parcels for Β£4.20.

 Want to learn to paint?